HCPSS/school-messenger-help/_posts/2014-02-17-quickly-send.markdown

 ### Adding Links

 Any link you add to a message has to be copied from a URL bar.
-Links should never be copied over from Outlook because there are some issues that happen behind the scenes with these links.
+Links should never be copied over from Outlook because there are some issues that happen behind the scenes.

 If you ever have a link emailed to you, open it up in a new window and copy the URL from the the URL bar.